-Software applications have different components like front-end app, backend web services, schedulers etc. SOA (software-oriented architecture) proposes a design for software implementations where these components can communicate with each other by application components through communication protocol over a network.
+Software applications have different components like front-end app, backend web services, schedulers etc. SOA (software-oriented architecture) proposes a design for software implementations where these components can communicate with each other by application components through a communication protocol over a network.
 These application components can be visualized as Service Bus.
+To make things easier for you, Dot Net Tricks brings a comprehensive skill-oriented Azure Certification to the nitty-gritty of the Azure.

 Figure 1: SOA Components